Complete topologized posets and semilattices: Introduction

 In this paper we discuss a notion of completeness for topologized posets and semilattices.

 By a {\em poset} we understand a set $X$ endowed with a partial order $\le$.
 A {\em topologized poset} is a poset endowed with a topology.

-A topologized poset $X$ is defined to be {\em complete} if each non-empty chain $C$ in $X$ has $\inf C\in\bar C$ and $\sup C\in\bar C$, where $\bar C$ stands for the closure of $C$ in $X$.
+A topologized poset $X$ is defined to be {\em complete} if each nonempty chain $C$ in $X$ has $\inf C\in\bar C$ and $\sup C\in\bar C$, where $\bar C$ stands for the closure of $C$ in $X$.
 More details on this definition can be found in Section~\ref{s:cpo}, where we prove that complete topologized posets can be equivalently defined using directed sets instead of chains.
+In Section~\ref{s:oper} we obtain some results on the preservation of competeness by operations over topologized posets.

 In Section~\ref{s:cc} we study the interplay between complete and chain-compact topologized posets and in Section~\ref{s:5} we study complete topologized semilattices.
-In Section~\ref{s:ac} we survey some known results on the absolute closedness of complete semitopological semilattices and in Section~\ref{s:o} we survey recent results on the closedness of the partial order in complete semitopological semilattices.
+In Section~\ref{s:ac} we survey some known results on the absolute closedness of complete semitopological semilattices and in Section~\ref{s:o} we survey recent results on the closedness of the partial order in (complete) semitopological semilattices.